Welcome

 Welcome to the webpage of the Adaptive Information Processing Group.
 The group focuses on information processing schemes that adapts to the environment and situation, changing the algorithms and/or the models adaptively.
 Humans and all living beings have wonderful abilities to solve various problems by trial and error, sometimes spending generations, by using a very limited information processing resource.
 The main research field of this group is to solve real-world problems, by methods based on learning, optimization and signal processing, devising new algorithms for pattern recognition, signal/image processing and retrieval; the scheme we call the Adaptive Information Processing.

-(This announcement is intended for undergraduate students enrolled in Univ.
+(This announcement is intended for undergraduate students already enrolled in Univ.
 Tsukuba. )

 Come to study and implement adaptive information processing abilities found in humans and nature!.
 All students with fresh ideas and enthusiasm are welcomed.